ZenVoich/mops/cli/DEVELOPMENT.md

 ## Steps

+1. Run `bun install`

-1. Update changelog in `CHANGELOG.md` file
+2. Update changelog in `CHANGELOG.md` file

-2. Push latest commits to `main` branch
+3. Push latest commits to `main` branch

-3. Check reproducibility of the build (see below)
+4. Check reproducibility of the build (see below)

-4. Update the version in `package.json` using `npm version` command
+5. Update the version in `package.json` using `npm version` command

-5. Publish
+6. Publish

 ## Publish to npm
 ```